theobytes/smartblog/content/blog/django-vs-laravel-a-programmers-guide.md

 </form>
 ```

  CSRF in django works by checking for a secret in each POST request, and then a malicious user cannot resubmit a form POST to your website views and prompt another active user unwittingly submit that form.

-###### SQL Injection Protection
+* ###### SQL Injection Protection

   A SQL injection is when a user executes some SQL code to get data from your database. for example if a link on your website displays information based on categories in your database e.g https://theophilus.co/cats?category=Python, A hacker can cause your website to misbehave and return unwanted extra information by extending the link to **https://theophilus.co/cats?category=Python'+OR+1=1.**

   Django queries are constructed using query parameterization and this protect the querysets from SQL injections.
 Super convenient.

+  There are many other security features of django such as:
+* Clickjacking Protection.
+* Host Header Validation
+* SSL / HTTPS

 ##### Scalability